Leonardomav/ubiwhere-challenge/README.md

 Alternatively, this project can be installed via Docker.
 It is assumed that docker and docker-compose are already installed.
 You can do so by following this guide for [docker installation](https://docs.docker.com/engine/install/ubuntu/) and for [docker-compose installation](https://docs.docker.com/compose/install/)

 Note: in order to run the project via docker please change the database configuration in _ubiwhere/settings.py_ from ```'HOST': '127.0.0.1'``` to ```'HOST': 'db'```.
+1. Clone the repository

-1. Build docker-compose
+2. Build docker-compose
 	- ```sudo docker-compose build```

-2. Apply migrations to the database
+3. Apply migrations to the database
 	- ```sudo docker-compose run web python3 manage.py migrate```

-3. Create project superuser
+4. Create project superuser
 	- ```sudo docker-compose run web python3 manage.py createsuperuser```

-4. Run docker containers
+5. Run docker containers
 	- ```sudo docker-compse up```